gitmachtl/scripts/cardano/testnet/README.md

 </details>

-## Generate an owner account, generate the StakePool keys, register the StakePool
+## Create the StakePool with CLI-Owner-Keys

-We want to make ourself a pool owner stake address with the nickname owner, also we want to register a pool with the nickname mypool.
-The nickname is only to keep the files on the harddisc in order, nickname is not a ticker!
+We want to make ourself a pool owner stake address with the nickname owner, we want to register the pool with the name mypool.
+The name is only to keep the files on the harddisc in order, name is not a ticker!

 <details>
    <Summary><b>Show Example ... </b>:bookmark_tabs:<br></summary>